 \subsection{Stability of Global Error Bounds}

-This subsection is devoted to the study on stability of global error bounds for a single convex inequality, and the aim is to give sufficient and/or necessary conditions for the stability via directional derivatives.
-The following theorem gives criterion for the stability of global error bounds.
+This subsection is devoted to the study of stability of global error bounds for a single convex inequality, and the aim is to give sufficient and/or necessary conditions for the stability via directional derivatives.
+The following theorem gives a criterion for the stability of global error bounds.

 \begin{theo} Let $f\in\Gamma_0(\mathbb{R}^m)$ be such that ${\rm bdry}(S_f)\subseteq f^{-1}(0)$.
 Consider the following statements: \begin{itemize} \item[\rm (i)] There exists $\tau\in (0, +\infty)$ such that